franklin-wang/franklin-wang.github.io/index.md

 # howdy!

 I'm Franklin, a first-year graduate student at Texas A&M's Department of Physics & Astronomy.
-I'm currently working with Professor [Jonelle Walsh](https://jonellewalsh.weebly.com/) on using stellar kinematics to estimate the masses of supermassive black holes.
+I'm currently working with Professor [Jonelle Walsh](https://jonellewalsh.weebly.com/) on using stellar kinematics to weigh supermassive black holes.
+I'm interested in black hole evolution, and how estimates of their masses can provide insight into how black holes grow over cosmic time.

-I obtained my bachelor's degree in Astronomy from the University of Illinois at Urbana-Champaign, where I worked with Professor [Xin Liu](https://publish.illinois.edu/liu-group/) on intermediate-mass black holes.